Limits of science and pseudoscience

 Limits of science

 Philosophers of science have long thought about to differentiate between science and pseudoscience.
 This is well known as demarcation problem.
-In the 20th century, three important philosophers developed theories to achieve this goal:
+In the 20th century, three important philosophers developed theories to define what constitutes proper science and differentiate it from pseudoscience:

-• Thomas Kuhn (1922-1996) called scientific revolutions as the motor of scientific progress.
+- Thomas Kuhn (1922-1996) called scientific revolutions as the driver of scientific progress.

 These theories will be outlined briefly in the following.